How to Create a Services Page that Sells

 SEO Copywriter, Heather Lloyd-Martin even suggests conducting keyword research before you name your services.
 To learn more about this and other SEO strategies, read her 7 Hot Tips for Writing a Top-Converting Services Page.

 Services Page Checklist

-In the following video, Mai-kee Tsang, Launch Strategist, Consultant and Conversion Copywriter, offers the following tips for writing your Services page:
+In a YouTube video which is no longer online, Mai-kee Tsang, Launch Strategist, Consultant and Conversion Copywriter, offered the following tips for writing your Services page:

 - Have an elevator pitch at the top of the page.